Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Conclusion

 \section{Conclusion}

-We have computed the expected level of polarised fluctuations from the shot noise of radio galaxies and DSFG and from the CIB clustering using up-to-date or updated models.
-Using those models, we predicted the point source detection limits (confusion noises, in intensity) for future CMB space or balloon experiments (IDS, PIPER, SPIDER, LiteBIRD, PICO), as well as ground-based experiments (C-BASS, NEXT-BASS, QUIJOTE, AdvACTPOL, BICEP3+Keck, BICEPArray, CLASS, SO, SPT3G, S4).
-Those limits have been computed by taking into account the instrument noise, the three extragalactic foregrounds, as well as the CMB.
-The models, as well as the point-source detection flux limits, have been validated using most recent measurements on number counts, CIB power spectra, confusion noises and shot noise levels.
-As expected, we found that the confusion noise levels are mostly driven by the telescope-aperture sizes and frequency.
-We also predict the confusion noise for SPICA B-BOP and showed that confusion will limit the sensitivity of polarised surveys (with the confusion noise in polarisation reached in 0.18, and 0.23 hours for a single pointing at 200 and 350\,$\mu$m, respectively). \\
+We have computed the expected level of polarised fluctuations from the shot noise of radio galaxies and DSFG and from the CIB clustering using current or updated models.
+Using these models, we predicted the point-source detection limits (confusion noises, in intensity) for future CMB space-based or balloon-borne experiments (IDS, PIPER, SPIDER, LiteBIRD, and PICO) and ground-based experiments (C-BASS, NEXT-BASS, QUIJOTE, AdvACTPOL, BICEP3+Keck, BICEPArray, CLASS, SO, SPT3G, and S4).
+These limits were computed by taking the instrument noise, the three extragalactic foregrounds, and the CMB into account.
+The models, as well as the point-source detection flux limits, were validated using most recent measurements on number counts, CIB power spectra, confusion noises, and shot noise levels.
+As expected, we found that the confusion noise levels are mostly driven by the telescope-aperture sizes and frequency. \\